Teo-KJ/HMM-for-Text-Sequence-Classification/README.md

 The results for the `ES/test.in` and `RU/test.in` are found in `ES/test.p4.out` and `RU/test.p4.out` respectively.

 ## Guide
-Q: I faced this error: `UnicodeDecodeError: 'charmap' codec can't decode byte 0x9d in position 4193: character maps to <undefined>`.
+#### Q: I faced this error: `UnicodeDecodeError: 'charmap' codec can't decode byte 0x9d in position 4193: character maps to <undefined>`.
 How do I resolve this issue?

 A: You will need to add the parameter `encoding="utf8"` in the `open()` function.

+#### Q: How do I mirror a private repository?

+A: You can use Git bash to perform commands to mirror the repostory as seen in this [guide](https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository).